SaadAhmad123/aws-lambda-request/README.md

 ```

-## Documentation

-For more detailed information on available methods and their usage, please refer to the API documentation included with the package.

 ## Support

-For issues, feature requests, or general inquiries, please [open an issue](https://github.com/username/aws-lambda-request/issues) on GitHub.
+For issues, feature requests, or general inquiries, please [open an issue](https://github.com/SaadAhmad123/aws-lambda-request/issues) on GitHub.

 ## License

-This project is licensed under the [MIT License](./License.md).
+This project is licensed under the [MIT License](https://github.com/SaadAhmad123/aws-lambda-request/blob/master/License.md).
 See the LICENSE file for details.